MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/docker_windows.md

 docker daemon -D
 ```

 This can be modified to listen for secure incoming connections with the following startup command.
-For more information on securing the connection, see the [Security Confguration docs on docker.com](https://docs.docker.com/engine/security/https/).
+For more information on securing the connection, see the [Security Configuration docs on docker.com](https://docs.docker.com/engine/security/https/).

 ```none
 docker daemon -D -H npipe:// -H tcp://0.0.0.0:2376 --tlsverify --tlscacert=%certs%\ca.pem --tlscert=%certs%\server-cert.pem --tlskey=%certs%\server-key.pem